watir/watirbook/main/quick_start.md

     > browser.find_element(name: "q").send_keys "book"
     => ""

-Maybe you are wondering how I knew the text field had the value of `name` attribute set to `q` (I am talking about `name: "q"`).
+Maybe you are wondering how I knew the text field had the value of `name` attribute set to `q`.
+(I am talking about `name: "q"`.)
 If you do not know how to inspect pages, read on.
 It will be explained in *Browser Developer Tools* chapter.

 Now, click the search button: